iniyannatarajan/Anime.jl/docs/src/instrumentmodels.md

 # Instrument Models

 VLBI enables the highest angular resolution achievable in astronomy, up to ~20 μas in the case of the Event Horizon Telescope (EHT) that produced the first ever images of a black hole in 2019.
 Since VLBI uses a sparse, heterogeneous array of radio telescopes situated around the planet, reconstructing images of observed astronomical sources is an ill-posed problem, and a deeper understanding of not only the astronomical source of interest but the instrument itself becomes crucial.
-Detailed explanation of the various instrument models that are simulated can be found in standard textbooks[^TMS] and other references scattered throughout this documentation.
+Detailed explanation of the theory behind the aspects of the instrument that are modelled can be found in standard textbooks[^TMS] and other references scattered throughout this documentation.

 ## Radio Interferometer Measurement Equation
 The Radio Interferometer Measurement Equation (RIME)[^HBS][^OMS] lies at the heart of modelling interferometric observations.
 A generic discrete RIME can be written as